Spreadsheets are software tools for analyzing and modeling mathematical relationships, and producing charts and graphs from numeric data.

 - Save a copy of each original spreadsheet file in its original state before you make any alterations or transformations.
 Label these as RAW data files.
 This ensures that any analysis or formatting steps do not destroy your original data source.

-- Create a separate human-readable document (such as a .txt or Word file) that defines variables and data values and records formulas and specific steps used to analyze the spreadsheet data.
+- Create a separate human-readable document (such as a .txt file) that defines variables and data values and records formulas and specific steps used to analyze the spreadsheet data.
 Recording this information directly in the spreadsheet is not recommended.
-However, plug-ins for Excel (e.g. Colectica, DataUp) can be used to create separate documentation based on the contents of your spreadsheet.
+Plug-ins for Excel (e.g. Colectica) can be used to create separate documentation based on the contents of your spreadsheet.

 - Become proficient with spreadsheet software.
 Take a tutorial or course.
 The more you know about the advantages and limitations of specific spreadsheet software, the better you can avoid common pitfalls that can result in errors.